 However, such is the scale of delivery challenge facing the County there may well be the need for further actions to be taken to ensure housing targets can be met.
-These are currently subject of further investigation but could include:
+Norfolk authorities have jointly commissioned a study to look further into the issues impacting delivery within the county.
+The report highlighted 10 measures to be considered which will be further addressed by Local Authorities in bringing forward their Local Plans: